Nexis-Network/homepage/content/docs/reference/glossary.md

 ### Project sharing

-A feature that allows you to share Exzo Network projects with other Exzo Network users.
+A feature that allows you to share Nexis Network projects with other Nexis Network users.
 See [Share a project](/docs/manage/projects#share-a-project) for more information.

 ### Project storage

-The total volume of data stored in your Exzo Network project.
-Also, a billing metric that measures the total volume of data and history, in GiB-hours, stored in your Exzo Network project.
+The total volume of data stored in your Nexis Network project.
+Also, a billing metric that measures the total volume of data and history, in GiB-hours, stored in your Nexis Network project.
 See [Project storage](/docs/introduction/billing#project-storage).

 ### Proxy

-A Exzo Network component that functions as a multitenant service that accepts and handles connections from clients that use the Postgres protocol.
+A Nexis Network component that functions as a multitenant service that accepts and handles connections from clients that use the Postgres protocol.

 ### Passwordless auth

-A Exzo Network feature that allows you to connect to a Exzo Network project with a single `psql` command.
+A Nexis Network feature that allows you to connect to a Nexis Network project with a single `psql` command.
 See [Passwordless auth](/docs/connect/passwordless-connect).

 ### QEMU